-By Tessa, Sophie, Martina, Desislava
+By Tessa, Sophie, Martina & Desislava

-Nevertheless, it is important to keep in mind that providing for control in any possible way may also hinder its effectiveness.
-In the end it all comes down to ensuring a balance of different control mechanisms which can remedy each other’s shortcomings.
+Nevertheless, it is important to keep in mind that providing for control in any possible way may also hinder independence and effectiveness.
+We believe that in the end it all comes down to ensuring a balance of different control mechanisms which can remedy each other’s shortcomings.
 The case of OLAF will show that, for example, de facto control may compensate for a lack of de jure control, while new safeguards on procedural and fundamental rights even have the potential to counterbalance for missing judicial accountability.
 However, finding the right balance of control mechanisms remains a walk on the tightrope.

 OLAF’s legal framework – An incomplete attempt to control the complexity of powers

-As OLAF’s investigative powers interfere with one’s personal freedom, and demand therefore the existence of various mechanisms available to ensure control, including political accountability, judicial protection and procedural guarantees to name a few.
-These are governed by Regulation (EU, Euratom) 883/2013, amended in 2016, and recently in 2020, to address, inter alia, some concerns and issues regarding OLAF’s system of controls, as well as to provide more clarity on applicable safeguards and rights of individuals concerned.
+As OLAF’s investigative powers interfere with individuals’ fundamental rights, they necessitate the existence of various mechanisms to ensure control, including political accountability, judicial protection and procedural guarantees to name a few.
+These systems of control are governed by Regulation (EU, Euratom) 883/2013, amended in 2016, and recently in 2020, to address, inter alia, some concerns and issues regarding OLAF’s system of controls, as well as to provide more clarity on applicable safeguards and rights of individuals concerned.

 Below an overview of the existing framework on OLAF’s system of control is provided.